Overview

 Permissions

-Q: Which users can see versions, add versions and manage versions?
+Q: Which users can see, add, and/or manage versions?

-A: Content Viewers can only see the most up-to-date version of a document.
-They cannot see versions, or that multiple versions exist for a given document.
+A: Content Viewers can only see the latest version of a document (the Current version).
+They cannot see previous versions, nor can they see that multiple versions exist for a given document.

 Content Contributors and above can see versions and add new versions.